centreon/centreon-documentation/en/releases/introduction.md

 ---
 id: introduction
-title: Centreon Platform 21.04.0
+title: Centreon Platform 21.10.0
 ---

-Release date: April 21, 2021
+Release date: November 2021

-You'll find in this chapter the global **Centreon Platform 21.04** release note.
+You'll find in this chapter the global **Centreon Platform 21.10** release note.

 To access detailed release note by component, use the following sections: